marylt/projectmpl/README.md

 # Project MATPLOTLIB
-*Final INST326 Project using video game sales data and the Python library matplotlib.*
+*Data visualization project using video game sales data and the Python library matplotlib.*

 Define a goal for the project -- what is the purpose of the tool you are creating?
 - A goal for this project is to visualize possible relationships between entities in the video game sales dataset, using matplotlib.